stephanbracke/intermagnet-technical-manual/chapters/submitdata/subpreldata.rst

 .. _sub_dat_prel_check:

-How To Check If Your Data Has Been Received
+How to Check if Your Data Has Been Received
 -------------------------------------------